Westham Parish Council

 Copies of Council Minutes, Newsletters, Councillor Contact Details and the Annual Reports can also be obtained from this address.

-The next Full Council Meeting and AGM is on Monday 18th May 2015, starts at 7.30pm and is at Stone Cross School.
+The next Full Council Meeting is on Monday 20th March 2017, starts at 7.30pm at Stone Cross School.

 2015 St John Publicity for Education Fund